vitaly-t/subcount/README.md

 Simplified observable, with support for subscriptions + counter out of the box.

-Written in TypeScript, for Node.js v6 and later.
+Written in TypeScript, for Node.js v6 and modern browsers.

 ## Rationale